molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 One goal of BDD is to describe software behavior in a natural language – in this case, English.
 Every stakeholder should be able to read the `it` sentences and understand how the code is supposed to behave.
 Team members without JavaScript knowledge should be able to add more requirements by forming `it does something` sentences.

 Ask yourself, what does the code under test do?
-For example, in case of a `CounterComponent`, _it_ increments the counter value.
+For example, in case of a `IndependentCounterComponent`, _it_ increments the counter value.
 And _it_ resets the counter to a specific value.
 So you could write:

 ```typescript
 it('increments the count', () => {